What is the difference between TEFL, TESL & TESOL?

 I have heard that onsite courses are hard work and tough to complete.
 Is this true?

 The course in Phuket is designed to be challenging but fun, demanding but achievable.
 A well-managed course does not need to push trainees beyond reasonable limits.
-Turn up with an open mind, a willingness to work, a sense of humour, and you will do just fine!
+Turn up with an open mind, a willingness to work, a sense of humor, and you will do just fine!

 Does it include practice teaching?